Last Updated: 25 Jan, 2022

 According to RealEstate.com.au, Largs Bay property views rose by 86% between 2019 and 2020.
 Situated 16 km northwest of Adelaide CBD, Largs Bay is a quiet, family-friendly suburb near the coast, just a quick drive from Semaphore Park Beach.

-Its vacancy rate has increased to 0.7% in January 2021 since its 10-year lowest in August 2020.
+Its vacancy rate increased to 0.7% in early 2021 since its 10-year lowest in August 2020.
 Cafes, fitness centres, and supermarkets are less than 1km away.

 However, Largs Bay’s average rental yield is the highest among our list at 3.8% for houses and has the lowest house prices compared to the rest of the suburbs given here, so if you're looking to positively gear your property it's a great option.